 Middle school/ high school campus visits

-Metropolitan State University alumni can assist in the Middle and High School Outreach programs as chaperones, classroom assistance, designing, and lead fun age-appropriate workshops.
+Metro State University alumni can assist in the Middle and High School Outreach programs as chaperones, classroom assistance, designing, and lead fun age-appropriate workshops.
 The campus visits take place on Fridays from 10 a.m.–1 p.m.
-The students arrive in the mornings, participate in a campus tour, and attend fun classes designed and taught by Metropolitan State University students, faculty, alumni, staff, and community members.
+The students arrive in the mornings, participate in a campus tour, and attend fun classes designed and taught by Metro State University students, faculty, alumni, staff, and community members.

-We are seeking Metropolitan State University alumni to design and teach classes and assist as a chaperone or classroom assistant.
+We are seeking Metro State University alumni to design and teach classes and assist as a chaperone or classroom assistant.
 Alumni can also participate in the student panel to give their perspective on life after university education and careers.
-The Metropolitan State University Youth Campus Visits are an excellent opportunity to give back to the community and cultivate and explore the interests of the future generation.
+The Metro State University Youth Campus Visits are an excellent opportunity to give back to the community and cultivate and explore the interests of the future generation.

 If you are interested in participating, contact the Institute for Community Engagement and Scholarship at email@example.com or call 651-793-1288.